Table of Contents

 - Select “Cash” instead of “Credit Card” when prompted to pay

-- Pay with cash (use exact change because no change is given) or use a credit card at D171
+- Pay with cash (use exact change because no change is given) or use a credit card at the D171 meter

 - Give the receipt to a Public Safety Officer in D171 to complete the order process

 A temporary permit (valid for 14 days from order completion date) will then be emailed to the email address you specified, or it can be printed at D171 by Public Safety Staff.
 Within approximately 2 business days, your permit will be sent to the mailing address you specified and should arrive within 5-7 business days.

 How long is a quarterly permit valid?